Morehouse College Endowment

 Grant in 2020

-Ethos Medical Inc is a medical device company that specializes in developing ultrasound-based systems for guiding needle placement in procedures such as spinal taps and epidurals.
-Founded in 2018 and headquartered in Duluth, Georgia, the company has created the Iris, a handheld device that works with existing ultrasound machines to provide real-time tracking and guidance for medical practitioners.
-This technology aims to enhance the precision of needle-based procedures, improving both accuracy and efficiency in healthcare delivery while minimizing costs.
+Ethos Medical Inc is a medical device company that specializes in the development of ultrasound-based needle guidance systems, specifically designed for precision spinal access during procedures such as spinal taps and epidurals.
+Founded in 2018 and headquartered in Duluth, Georgia, Ethos Medical has created the Iris, a handheld device that interfaces with existing ultrasound machines to provide real-time instrument tracking and guidance.
+This innovation aims to enhance the accuracy of needle placements and improve the efficiency of healthcare delivery, making it a valuable tool for practitioners in bedside environments.

 TQIntelligence